 But the chute size is smaller than what I like.
 It’s only 1.5 inches by 2.25 inches.
 This means you’ll need to slice fruits like apples if they are too big.

-Okay, so I’ve already admitted that I’m lazy when it comes to cleaning juicers.
-So I’m happy to say that this Omega is self cleaning.
+OK, so I’ve already admitted that I’m lazy when it comes to cleaning juicers.
+So I’m happy to say that this Omega is self-cleaning.
 Well, sort of…

 To clean it just run some water through it in between juices.
 But you’ll still need to open it up to clean smaller pieces from the screen.
 Omega does provide a handy brush for this.